CPK Insurance

 Next, compile driver information for everyone who will operate business vehicles.
 This includes full legal names, dates of birth, driver's license numbers, and driving history for the past three to five years.
 Carriers use this information to assess risk and price your policy.

 Determine your coverage needs based on your operations and any contractual requirements.
-Many commercial contracts require $1 million or $2 million in liability coverage.
-Consider the value of your vehicles when selecting collision and comprehensive deductibles — a $1,000 deductible makes sense for a fleet of newer trucks, while a $2,500 deductible might be appropriate for older vehicles.
+Many commercial contracts require liability coverage that meets their stated limits.
+Consider the value of your vehicles when selecting collision and comprehensive deductibles, a higher deductible may make sense for older vehicles if your business can absorb more out-of-pocket cost per claim.

 Review each quote carefully, comparing not just premiums but coverage limits, deductibles, exclusions, and the carrier's claims reputation.
-The cheapest quote is not always the best value — a carrier that pays claims quickly and fairly is worth a modest premium increase.
+The lowest-priced quote is not always the right value, a carrier that pays claims quickly and fairly is worth a modest premium increase.

 How to Save on Commercial Auto Insurance

-Bundling your commercial auto with other business insurance — general liability, commercial property, workers compensation, and umbrella coverage — through a single carrier or agency typically saves 10-20% through multi-policy discounts.
+Bundling your commercial auto with other business insurance, general liability, commercial property, workers compensation, and umbrella coverage, through a single carrier typically saves through multi-policy discounts.
 This also simplifies your insurance management with a single renewal date and point of contact.

 Driver selection and management directly impacts your rates.
 Hiring drivers with clean records, conducting annual motor vehicle record checks, and removing high-risk drivers from your policy keeps your experience modification rate low.
 Some carriers offer rate reductions for completing defensive driving courses.

-Deductible optimization is another lever — raising your collision deductible from $500 to $1,000 can reduce your collision premium by 15-25%.
+Deductible optimization is another lever, raising your collision deductible can reduce your collision premium.
 However, ensure your business can handle the higher out-of-pocket cost per claim.

 Finally, shop your commercial auto coverage annually.
-Insurance markets shift constantly, and the best carrier for your business this year may not be the best next year.
-An independent agent like CPK Insurance does this comparison work for you, ensuring you always have the most competitive rate.
+Insurance markets shift constantly, and the right carrier for your business this year may not be the right fit next year.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options and keep a competitive rate.

 FAQ